techfromsage/advanced-mis/_recipes/list-owner-notifications.md

 * Notify that their list has not been updated for some time.
 * Notify that their list has been published.

+## The Data

+Reading lists can have a list owner assigned to them.
+This is a user who must already exist within Talis Aspire.

+We'll be joining the `f_rl_lists` table to the `f_rl_users` table using the `owner_url` which is a unique reference to that user in Talis Aspire.

 ## The Query

 Here is the query